kroma-network/kroma-specs/specs/validator-system-v2/overview.md

 #### Validators

-[Validators][g-validator] are the party who actually runs the node and submits the output root, which is the same as validators in the current validator system.
+[Validators][g-validator] are the entities who actually run the node and submit the output root, which are the same as validators in the current validator system.
 Validators must stake their tokens (KRO) to be eligible to submit output, and their chances of submitting output increase proportionally to the amount of tokens they stake.
 If the submitted output is finalized, they will receive tokens as a [reward][g-validator-reward], while if the output is challenged and